sebastienlapierre/oio-docs/doc/install-guide/source/installation.rst

 here is a template to configure the services:

 - Replace SERVER1, SERVER2 and SERVER3 with the corresponding IP addresses.
-- On each server, replace ``MYID`` by the number of server: 1, 2 or 3.
+- On each server, replace ``MYID`` by the index of server: 1, 2 or 3.
 - On the server 2 and 3, add ``slaveof => 'SERVER1 6011',`` in the redis block
 - The `conscience` service is not necessary on SERVER2 and SERVER3, you `MUST` remove it.